Trouble with debt

 Here are we explain the practical steps you can take to ease the

 stress, get your finances back on track, and understand your rights

 if a lender takes legal action to recover a debt.

 Talk to your credit provider

 If you are finding it hard to keep up with utility bills

 (electricity, gas, phone or water), credit cards or loan

-repayments, the first step is to talk with your credit or service
+repayments, the first step is to tell your credit or service

-Taking action straight away can stop a small problem from becoming
+straight away can stop a small problem becoming a big one.